TheImagingSource/tiscamera/doc/pages/packaging.rst

 Provides/Conflicts/Replaces
 ===========================

-`tiscamera` serves as a drop in replacement for the package `tiscamera-tcamprop`.
+`tiscamera` serves as a drop in replacement for the package `tiscamera-tcamproperty`.

-`tiscamera-tcamprop` is a library that only contains the gobject introduction interface that is already contained in tiscamera.
+`tiscamera-tcamproperty` is a library that only contains the gobject introduction interface that is already contained in tiscamera.